Goat Fencing 101, Everything You Need To Know

 These are my sweet goats that are more like pets than livestock.
 They have a love for people and just enjoy being with me.

-However, if they are in heat and in rut, then those same goats are completely different.
-During breeding season their minds have only one goal, to breed and that means they will do whatever they can to get to a doe.
+However, if those same goats are in heat or in rut, they act completely different.
+During breeding season their minds have only one goal, to breed and make baby goats.
+That means they will do whatever they can to get to a doe.

-Always be prepared to change things if needed.
+Be flexible.
+Your first goat fence may not be as effective as you may hope and that means you will have to update or make a change.
 Remember, the main objective for your animals is to be safe at all times.
 That means keeping them inside and, at the same time, keeping predators out.

 If your first idea doesn’t work as expected, you may need to make adjustments or change things completely.
 The good news is, there are so many options out there for fencing you can incorporate multiple fences to keep things secure.

-SLCG Pro Tip: If you bring in new goats your herd will help them to understand the fence.
-New goats tend to follow the lead of the herd and that means if the herd respects your fence setup, there is a good chance that any new goats or kids will respect it as well.
+SLCG Pro Tip: If you bring in new goats and are worried they will not understand your fence setup, your herd will teach them where the boundaries are.
+New goats tend to follow the lead of the herd sire and that means if the herd respects your fence setup, there is a good chance that any new goats or kids will respect it as well.

 Is there such a thing as escape-proof goat fencing?